kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### Troubleshooting document type template

 If you need to add troubleshooting documentation to your component, our content guidelines can help you with that.
 We have published a template for creating Troubleshooting documents.
-[Here](https://github.com/kyma-project/community/blob/master/guidelines/templates/resources/troubleshooting.md) you can find more details regarding the new document type.
+Find more details regarding the new document type [here](https://github.com/kyma-project/community/blob/master/guidelines/templates/resources/troubleshooting.md).

 ### Upgrade process documentation